How to start an online business in Botswana with local e-commerce tools Lephutshi

 Do I need to register to sell online in Botswana?

-Overview of CIPA registration process
+Overview of the CIPA/OBRS registration process

-• Create an e-service account
+• Create an e-service account using your Omang (or Passport for foreigners).

-• Reserve a business name
+• Reserve your business name.

 Choosing and registering your business domain